JustinLove/icon_reloader/README.md

 By itself, issues a refresh at the start and end of a game.

 The mod also supports requests to reallocate the unused icons to new icon ids.
-It currently considers nine icons unused, so nine custom icons can be requsted, after which further requests will be ignored.
+It currently considers nine icons unused, so nine custom icons can be requested, after which further requests will be ignored.

 ## Bare interface